Rian1010/Milestone4/README.md

 - Users can select how many products they want in a shopping-cart and buy them by checking out
 - Users can view their own order histories on the profile page
 - Stripe API was added for payment functionalities to work
-- Users can search for items through keywords that are included in their titles or or descriptions
+- Users can search for items through keywords that are included in the items' titles or descriptions

 ### Features Left to Implement and Unsolved Bugs
 - I want to add pagination, so that the items are in different brand categories and can click on arrows to scroll through a list of phones by specific brands
 - I made a page for password resets, on which a user is supposed to enter his or her email address to receive an email that links the person to a page for resetting the password however, I only managed to get the email through the terminal, but not in my email inbox.
 Since I do not have more time to work on it, it is left as a feature that I want to implement in the future.
-What I tried to do to solve it was to get a Google password for emails from my Google account on the [security page](https://myaccount.google.com/security?rapt=AEjHL4Mps0KBp02VHygwrbuviAPywFDORznFPftIXniGD1tb5dpI0u8nYM9JEKf6lT1RfHcwsLY6aLBlatEFwztsC0KZbf1DzA) and save it as an environment variable in env.py for EMAIL_PASSWORD from settings.py, but it did not work.
+What I tried to do to solve it was to get a Google password for emails from my Google account on the [security page](https://myaccount.google.com/security?rapt=AEjHL4Mps0KBp02VHygwrbuviAPywFDORznFPftIXniGD1tb5dpI0u8nYM9JEKf6lT1RfHcwsLY6aLBlatEFwztsC0KZbf1DzA) and saved it as an environment variable in env.py for EMAIL_PASSWORD, which is in settings.py, but it did not work.

 ## Process
 ### Django
 Most of the Django code was heavily inspired from what's been taught at [Code Institute](https://codeinstitute.net/).
-I used the code that I learned from them for user authorisation and authentication in the accounts app, a lot in the search app, phoneShope app, checkout app and cart app.
+I used the code that I learned from them in the search app, phoneShope app, checkout app and cart app.
 However, I did add my own edits and codes in there, through research, assistance of tutors and Slack members of the Code Institute course and through my own understanding.
-The things codes that I learned from the course are indicated with comments in their files.
+The codes that I learned from outside of the course are indicated in this README.md file, below.

 I was able to use and understand a lot of what has been taught at Code Institute, but I spent loads of time trying to figure out how to make most things, which were not shown in the course, work.
 One of those challenges was to create an order history on the profile page.